33 Swedish Inventions That Made a Big Impact on the World

 In addition, it’s relatively inexpensive for manufacturers to add Bluetooth capabilities to their products.

-The first bolt cutter was designed in 1866 by Jonas Jönsson Byman in a small village in Jämtland, Sweden.
-It enabled anyone to cut bolts, chains, padlocks, and metal wires with ease, and would become an iconic tool still in use 150+ years later.
+One of the early modern bolt cutter designs that went into large-scale production was created in 1866 by Jonas Jönsson Byman in a small village in Jämtland, Sweden.
+It enabled people to cut bolts, chains, padlocks, and metal wires with ease, and would become an iconic tool still in use 150+ years later.

 However, as Jonas tried to get his wooden prototype made in metal, the metalworker he contracted swooped in and submitted the design to the Swedish patent office without his knowledge.